jasonleonhard/homebrew_formula_example/README.md

 | **Tap**        | An optional Git repository of **Formulae** and/or commands | `/usr/local/Library/Taps/homebrew/homebrew-versions` |
 | **Bottle**     | Pre-built **Keg** used instead of building from source     | `qt-4.8.4.mavericks.bottle.tar.gz`                   |

-# Tutorial: Create your own Homebrew script

-### FYI: You will want to change each of these words to suit your needs as they appear below
+#### FYI: You will want to change each of these words to suit your needs as they appear below

 #### The repo is called